BlackstoneStudio/Blackstone-Code-Standards/nestjs/README.md

 ```

 ## 5. Request lifecycle
-- In general, the request lifecycle looks like the following:
+Nest applications handle requests and produce responses in a sequence we refer to as the request lifecycle.
+With the use of middleware, pipes, guards, and interceptors, it can be challenging to track down where a particular piece of code executes during the request lifecycle, especially as global, controller level, and route level components come into play.
+In general, the request lifecycle looks like the following:

 1. Incoming request
 2. Globally bound middleware